bagder/docs/ftp-vs-http.md

 If the destination uses a different scheme for encoding End-Of-Line characters ftp will correct it for the destination.
 For example unix uses only a NL (newLine x'0A') character and MS windows uses CR and LF (CarriageReturn and LineFeed x'0D0A').
-MS windows includes a CTRL-Z (x'1A') as an end of file character, unix does not.
 EBCDIC specifies that a translation be performed from ASCII to EBCDIC (used on old mainframes).

 HTTP provides meta-data with files, Content-Type, which clients use but FTP has no such thing.
 The meta data can thus be used by clients to interpret the